cdeptula/tdeoutputplugin/README.md

 3. Unzip the downloaded zip.
 4. For PDI 5.0 and above - Copy the contents of the Java directory to ${PDI_HOME}/plugins/steps/TDEOutputPlugin directory.
 5. For PDI 4.8 and below - Copy the contents of the Java6 directory to ${PDI_HOME}/plugins/steps/TDEOutputPlugin directory.
-6. Add the bin folder to your system path.
+6. For Windows: Add the bin folder from the downloaded API to your system path.
-  1. Right click on "My Computer" and go to "Properties"
-  2. Select "Advanced system settings"
-  3. Click the "Environment Variables" button.
-  4. Under "System variables" select the "Path" variable and click "Edit"
-  5. At the end of the "Variable value" add a ; and the path to the bin directory of the downloaded zip.
-  6. Click OK
+7. For Linux: Add the lib folder from the downloaded API to the LD_LIBRARY_PATH variable.
 7. Restart PDI

 **Manual Install**